-- (1) Money in any amount, whether in the form of cash, check, or any other negotiable or non-negotiable instrumentality for the transfer of money. - (2) Any other tangible thing, intangible thing, service, or the use thereof having an individual value of greater than \$50.
-For purposes of this section, "service" shall not include acceptance of legal services on an individual basis when the legislator enters into an attorney-client relationship with the attorney for the purposes of addressing a complaint or petition if the attorney is not a registered lobbyist.
+- (1) Money in any amount, whether in the form of cash, check, or any other negotiable or non-negotiable instrumentality for the transfer of money. - (2) Any other tangible thing, intangible thing, service, or the use thereof having an individual value of greater than \$50. - (3) Multiple tangible things, intangible things, services, or the use thereof having an individual value \$50 or less with an aggregate value greater than \$250 from any single source during any calendar year.

-CHAPTER 14-C 35
+CHAPTER 14-C 31

-- (3) Multiple tangible things, intangible things, services, or the use thereof having an individual value \$50 or less with an aggregate value greater than \$250 from any single source during any calendar year. - (b) Notwithstanding subparagraph (a), "gift" shall not include: - (1) A political contribution as defined in RSA 664. - (2) A commercially reasonable loan, made in the ordinary course of business. - (3) Repayment to a legislator or legislative employee of a bona fide loan made by such a person. - (4) A ceremonial plaque, award, or other commemorative object, which is personally inscribed to the recipient and which has a value of \$150 or less. - (5) Objects or services which primarily serve an informational purpose provided in the ordinary course of business, such as reports, books, maps, or charts. - (6) Money in any form, an object, or any tangible or intangible thing or service of economic value, where the donor's act of giving is purely private and personal in nature and the money, object, or tangible or intangible thing or service of economic value would have been given and received even if the person were not a legislator or legislative employee. - (7) Wages, salary, benefits, mileage, or payment for expenses received by the person in his or her regular course of employment or business which is unrelated to the legislative position held. - (8) Wages, salary, benefits, mileage, or payment for expenses paid to the person by the state, a county, or the United States of America related to performance of official duties. - (9) Tickets or free admission from any source to a political, charitable, or ceremonial event provided that acceptance of any tickets or free admission as permitted by this subparagraph shall be limited to \$250 in the aggregate from any single source during any calendar year and: - (A) The proceeds of the event are subject to the political contributions and expenditure reporting law, RSA 664, or the Federal Election Campaign Act of 1971 as amended, provided that the recipient reports the source of the tickets or free admission pursuant to RSA 14-C:4; or - (B) The event is sponsored by a charitable organization that is registered with the division of charitable trusts, department of justice, or which is a charitable organization pursuant to section 501(c)(3) of the Internal Revenue Code, provided that the recipient reports the source of the tickets or free admission pursuant to RSA 14-C:4; or - (C) The event is primarily ceremonial or celebratory in nature and is public or, if by invitation only, is planned to have an attendance greater than 50 people, provided that the recipient reports the source of the tickets or free admission pursuant to RSA 14-C:4; or
+- (b) Notwithstanding subparagraph (a), "gift" shall not include: - (1) A political contribution as defined in RSA 664. - (2) A commercially reasonable loan, made in the ordinary course of business. - (3) Repayment to a legislator or legislative employee of a bona fide loan made by such a person. - (4) A ceremonial plaque, award, or other commemorative object, which is personally inscribed to the recipient and which has a value of \$150 or less. - (5) Objects or services which primarily serve an informational purpose provided in the ordinary course of business, such as reports, books, maps, or charts. - (6) Money in any form, an object, or any tangible or intangible thing or service of economic value, where the donor's act of giving is purely private and personal in nature and the money, object, or tangible or intangible thing or service of economic value would have been given and received even if the person were not a legislator or legislative employee. - (7) Wages, salary, benefits, mileage, or payment for expenses received by the person in his or her regular course of employment or business which is unrelated to the legislative position held. - (8) Wages, salary, benefits, mileage, or payment for expenses paid to the person by the state, a county, or the United States of America related to performance of official duties. - (9) Tickets or free admission from any source to a political, charitable, or ceremonial event provided that acceptance of any tickets or free admission as permitted by this subparagraph shall be limited to \$250 in the aggregate from any single source during any calendar year and: - (A) The proceeds of the event are subject to the political contributions and expenditure reporting law, RSA 664, or the Federal Election Campaign Act of 1971 as amended, provided that the recipient reports the source of the tickets or free admission pursuant to RSA 14-C:4; or - (B) The event is sponsored by a charitable organization that is registered with the division of charitable trusts, department of justice, or which is a charitable organization pursuant to section 501(c)(3) of the Internal Revenue Code, provided that the recipient reports the source of the tickets or free admission pursuant to RSA 14-C:4; or - (C) The event is primarily ceremonial or celebratory in nature and is public or, if by invitation only, is planned to have an attendance greater than 50 people, provided that the recipient reports the source of the tickets or free admission pursuant to RSA 14-C:4; or - (D) The event is published as an event open for attendance by any legislator or legislative employee in the calendar of the senate or the house of representatives. - (10) An expense reimbursement. - (11) An honorarium.

-36 PART THREE
+32 PART THREE